Village Information

 Bolton-le-Sands Parish Council

-In Bolton-le-Sands, the parish council provides these services tailored to the needs of the village.
+In Bolton-le-Sands, the parish council provides these services to support the needs of the village.

 City or District Councils